ipfs/js-ipfs/examples/circuit-relaying/README.md

 - A `Relay` will only work if it already has a connection to the `STOP` node
 - No `multihop` dialing is supported.
 It's a feature planed for upcoming releases (no date on this one)
-  - Multihop dialing is when several relays are used to establish the connection
+  - `multihop` dialing is when several relays are used to establish the connection
 - It is possible to use explicit relay addresses to connect to a node, or even to listen for connections on.
 See next section to learn how to do this.

 #### A word on circuit relay addresses